Reverse Seared Fillet Steak

 Serving Suggestions

 Fillet steak goes really well with flavoured butters, classic steak sauces (like peppercorn & Béarnaise), and other sides such as chips, salad, roasted veg, homemade bread & lots more!
 I served mine with some of my roasted bone marrow & marmite butter.
+We’ve got loads of really good sides to choose from over in our side dish collection.

 Frequently Asked Questions